Dr. Kristof Kipp working with Marquette's basketball team to improve performance

 Tools of Discovery and Survival: A Faculty Perspective

-Dr. Sandra Hunter, professor of exercise science and director of the Athletic and Human Performance Research Center, wrote an outstanding article on research and teaching from a faculty perspective.
+Dr. Sandra Hunter, professor of exercise science and director of the Athletic and Human Performance Research Center, wrote an important article on research and teaching from a faculty perspective.
+Read more here.

 Exercise Science graduate receives Pedro Arrupe Award